Subgroup induction property for branch groups: The subgroup induction property

-On the other hand, it follows from Theorem 3.2 and Lemma 3.1 of \cite{Francoeur2020} that for every $v\in X$, the subgroup $\varphi_v(\Stab_H(v))$ is a proper and dense subgroup of $\varphi_v(\Stab_G(v))$ for the profinite topology on $\varphi_v(\Stab_G(v))$, since $H$ is proper and dense for the profinite topology on the just infinite branch group $G$.
+On one hand, since $G$ has the weak subgroup induction property, there must exist a transversal $X$ of $T$ such that for every $v\in X$, the section $\varphi_v(\Stab_H(X))$ is either trivial or has finite index in $\varphi_v(\Stab_G(v))$.
+On the other hand, since $G$ is just infinite, being dense in the profinite topology on $G$ is equivalent to being pronormal (see Definition 2.21 of~\cite{Francoeur2020}).
+Therefore, it follows from Lemma 3.1 and Theorem 3.2 of~\cite{Francoeur2020} that for every $v\in X$, the subgroup $\varphi_v(\Stab_H(v))$ is a proper and dense subgroup of $\varphi_v(\Stab_G(v))$ for the profinite topology on $\varphi_v(\Stab_G(v))$, since $H$ is proper and dense for the profinite topology on the branch group $G$.
 This immediately leads to a contradiction.
-Indeed, since $\varphi_v(\Stab_G(v))$ is a residually finite group, both finite subgroups and finite index subgroups are closed for the profinite topology, and hence cannot be both dense and proper. \end{proof} Since $\Phi_F(G)$ has finite index in $G$ as soon as $G$ is a finitely generated $p$-group, the above Proposition finishes the proof of Theorem~\ref{Thm:Intro1}.
+Indeed, since $\varphi_v(\Stab_G(v))$ is a residually finite group, both finite subgroups and finite-index subgroups are closed for the profinite topology, and hence cannot be both dense and proper. \end{proof} This finishes the proof of Theorem~\ref{Thm:IntroWeak1}.

-In certain cases, it is even possible to generalize the above Proposition \ref{Prop:MaxFinite} to groups commensurable with a power of $G$. \begin{theorem} Let $G\leq\Aut(T)$ be a finitely generated strongly self-replicating branch group with both the subgroup induction property and the congruence subgroup property.
-Suppose that $\Phi_F(G)$ is not trivial.